-The General Staff Building, one of the most famous architectural monuments in Saint Petersburg, is part of the six Hermitage Buildings.
+The General Staff Building, one of the most famous architectural monuments in Saint Petersburg are part of the six Hermitage Buildings.

-Paintings and sculptures from the 19th and 20th century is displayed here, including the Impressionist and post-impressionist paintings.
+Paintings and sculptures from the 19th and 20th centuries are displayed here, including the Impressionist and post-impressionist paintings.

 The Catherine Palace is a Rococo palace located in the town of Tsarskoye Selo, 30 km south of St. Petersburg, Russia.
 It was the summer residence of the Russian tsars. ...